The Simpsons season 26

-The twenty-sixth season of the American animated television series The Simpsons premiered on Fox in the United States on September 28, 2014, and concluded on May 17, 2015.
+The twenty-sixth season of the American animated sitcom The Simpsons aired on Fox between September 28, 2014 and May 17, 2015.
+The season was produced by Gracie Films and 20th Century Fox Television.
+The season was ordered by Fox on October 4, 2013.
+The primary showrunner for the season was Al Jean.
+In May 2015, the series was renewed for a twenty-seventh and twenty-eighth season.

 In this season, Krusty the Clown retires after his father dies ("Clown in the Dumps"); Homer and Bart attempt to solve some father/son conflicts ("The Wreck of the Relationship"); Marge opens a sandwich franchise ("Super Franchise Me"); the Simpsons meet their former (The Tracey Ullman Show) selves ("Treehouse of Horror XXV"); Mr. Burns finds a girlfriend in Democratic Assemblywoman Maxine Lombard ("Opposites A-Frack"); Bart schemes to bring down his new fourth grade teacher, Mr. Lassen (guest voice Willem Dafoe), who is a terrible bully ("Blazed and Confused"); Homer has a mid-life crisis ("Covercraft"); and the cast of Futurama make an appearance in Springfield in a crossover episode ("Simpsorama").

 Additional guest voices for this season include Nick Offerman, David Hyde Pierce, Jeff Ross, and Matthew Sweet.

+The season received positive reviews.
+Actor Hank Azaria won the Emmy Award for Outstanding Character Voice-Over Performance this season.
+The season was also nominated for four other Emmy Awards, three Writers Guild of America Awards and one Annie Award.